shiraz318/FlightMobileServer/README.md

 In the same way, the server reads information from the simulator and passes it to the app.

 ## How to use
-1. Place the files in a zip folder called "FlightMobile".
+1. Place the files in a folder called "FlightMobile".
-2. Locate the dummy_server and build_and_run files and the screenshot_server zip folder in the same location as the zip folder above.
+2. Locate the dummy_server and build_and_run files and the screenshot_server zip folder inside FlightMobile folder.
 3. Double click the dummy_server, and the unzip the screenshot_server, and double click screenshot_server/app file.
 4. Double click the build_and_run file.